Email-Dashboard/Email-Marketing/README.md

 ```

 ## Tests
+We used the tool very day, so we test on production :)
-There are no tests.
-PR's are welcome.
+There are no tests. any test contrubtions are verywelcome.

 ## Contributing